r-lib/pkgdown/tests/testthat/_snaps/check.md

       pkgdown_sitrep(pkg)
     Message
       -- Sitrep ----------------------------------------------------------------------
+    Condition
+      Warning in `pkgdown_sitrep()`:
-      x Bootstrap 3 is deprecated; please switch to Bootstrap 5. i Learn more at <https://www.tidyverse.org/blog/2021/12/pkgdown-2-0-0/#bootstrap-5>.
+      x In _pkgdown.yml, Bootstrap 3 is deprecated; please switch to Bootstrap 5. i Learn more at <https://www.tidyverse.org/blog/2021/12/pkgdown-2-0-0/#bootstrap-5>.
+    Message
       v URLs ok.
       x Favicons not ok.
-        Found package logo but not favicons.
+        In logo.png, found package logo but not favicons.
         Do you need to run `build_favicons()`?
       v Open graph metadata ok.
       v Articles metadata ok.